Contributing to USD

 Git Workflow

-Here is the workflow we recommend for working on USD if you intend on contributing changes back:
+Here is the workflow we recommend for contributing changes to OpenUSD:

-2. Use the github website to fork your own private repository.
+1. Use the GitHub website to fork your own private repository.

 git clone https://github.com/you/USD.git